brendanlong/prince-of-the-dark-kingdom/src/book-5/chapter-20.md

 The sketchbook was revealing.
-Harry, despite his inability to retain a girlfriend, obviously had a healthy attraction to women if the abundant sketches of female students was anything to go by*.
+Harry, despite his inability to retain a girlfriend, obviously had a healthy attraction to women if the abundant sketches of female students was anything to go by\[^102-2].
 There were several portraits in fact of people Harry knew, including himself hunched over a cauldron, and glowering at its contents as if they had somehow insulted him.
 When had Harry done that, he wondered.